-- 8-4.1 Employees with less than fifteen (15) years of continuous employment shall earn three (3) days of personal leave annually. - 8-4.2 Employees with more than fifteen (15) years of continuous employment shall earn four (4) days of personal leave annually. - 8-4.3 A part-time employee shall be granted personal leave proportionately. - 8-4.4 Personal Leave is granted to every employee in the amounts specified above at the beginning of each year of employment.
+- 8-4.1 Employees with not more than twelve (12) months continuous employment shall earn one (1) day personal leave annually, except that no personal leave shall be taken prior to the successful completion of six (6) months probation period. - 8-4.2 Employees with less than six (6) years but more than twelve (12) months of continuous employment shall earn two (2) days personal leave annually. - 8-4.3 Employees with more than six (6) years and less than fifteen (15) years of continuous employment shall earn three (3) days of personal leave annually. - 8-4.4 Employees with more than fifteen (15) years of continuous employment shall earn four (4) days of personal leave annually. - 8-4.5 A part-time employee shall be granted personal leave proportionately. - 8-4.6 Personal Leave is granted to every employee in the amounts specified above at the beginning of each year of employment.
 Effective upon each employee's anniversary date after December 1, 2003, unused personal days shall not be carried over from one year of employment to the next.
 This Section shall apply to all current and future employees effective on December 1, 2003.
-For all current employees, any unused personal time granted prior to December 1, 2003 shall be carried until the employee's next anniversary date, and on the anniversary date between December 1, 2003 and November 30, 2004, any unused personal leave shall be placed in the vacation reserve and frozen for future use or to be paid upon termination of employment with Champaign County.

-8-4.5 Subject to prior approval by the Executive Director or supervisor and exigent circumstances, this leave may be taken at any time.
+For all current employees, any unused personal time granted prior to December 1, 2003 shall be carried until the employee's next anniversary date, and on the anniversary date between December 1, 2003 and November 30, 2004, any unused personal leave shall be placed in the vacation reserve and frozen for future use or to be paid upon termination of employment with Champaign County. - 8-4.7 Subject to prior approval by the Department Head or supervisor and exigent circumstances, this leave may be taken at any time.